IBM/dbb/Wazi_Deploy/Reporting/List-artifacts-query/Jenkins/README.md

 ## Setup and usage of template

-This pipleine implements the [wazi-deploy-evidence command](https://www.ibm.com/docs/en/developer-for-zos/17.0.0?topic=commands-wazi-deploy-evidence-command) for easy use of deployment analysis.
+This pipeline implements the [wazi-deploy-evidence command](https://www.ibm.com/docs/en/developer-for-zos/17.0.0?topic=commands-wazi-deploy-evidence-command) for easy use of deployment analysis.

 1. Create a new Jenkins project
 2. Copy the following files from the parent directory into the root of your new project: